 - 1. Boot the system to DOS mode in a normal manner. - 2.
 Insert the updated CD to drive D (or E). - 3.
-Change working directory to CD-ROM drive, D or E, which contains the update BIOS CD. -- Type "d:\" or "e: \", then press "ENTER". - 4.
-Type "cd flash", then press "ENTER". - 5.
-Type "awdflash", then press "ENTER"-- for running the BIOS update utility. - 6.
-Type "(update BIOS file name with version number).bin", ENTER. - 7.
-If you do not want to save the old BIOS, type "N" when the screen displays the message : " Do you want to save BIOS (Y/N) ?". - 8.
-Type "Y" when the screen shows the message : " Are you sure to program (Y/N) ?". - 9.
+Change working directory to CD-ROM drive, D or E, which contains the update BIOS CD. -- Type "d:\flash\" or "e:\flash\", "ENTER". - 4.
+Type "awdflash", then press "ENTER"-- for running the BIOS update utility. - 5.
+Type "(update BIOS file name with version number).bin", ENTER. - 6.
+If you do not want to save the old BIOS, type "N" when the screen displays the message: "Do you want to save BIOS (Y/N)?". - 7.
+Type "Y" when the screen shows the message : " Are you sure to program (Y/N)?". - 8.
 Follow instructions displayed on the screen.
-DO NOT remove the update BIOS CD from the CD-ROM drive nor turn the system power off until the BIOS update is completed. - 10.
+DO NOT remove the update BIOS CD from the CD-ROM drive nor turn the system power off until the BIOS update is completed. - 9.
 Turn the power off.
-Clear the data in CMOS according to the procedure described in the previous page. - 11.
+Clear the data in CMOS according to the procedure described in the previous page. - 10.
 Turn the system power on and test that your system is working properly.

-Chapter 3 Award BIOS Setup 3-1-1 UPDATE MICROCODE API
+3-1-1 UPDATE MICROCODE API

-Intel also provides MICROCODE API (Applications Programming Interface) for mainboard user to update data block in BIOS quickly and easily.
+Intel also provides MICROCODE API(Applications Programming Interface) for the mainboard user to update data block in BIOS quickly and easily.
 (You can find this utility in the All-In-One CD in the mainboard package).

-The BIOS code on the mainboards contains data that is specific to each silicon stepping of the processor.
+The BIOS code on the the mainboards contains data that is specific to each silicon stepping of the processor.
 Integrators must ensure that this BIOS stepping data matches the used processor stepping.
 When the BIOS does not contain stepping data that matches the processor stepping, integrators must update the data in the BIOS before shipping the system.
 Historically, systems have been updated by replacing the entire BIOS with a new revision of BIOS that contains the correct stepping data.

 Intel's BIOS update API allows just the stepping data within the BIOS to be updated as needed.
 Mainboards that contain a BIOS with the Intel-defined BIOS update API can be quickly and easily updated, if required, without obtaining a complete BIOS upgrade.
-Using this utility, integrators can easily verify that the correct stepping data is present in all mainboards.
+Using this utility, integrators can easily verify that the correct stepping data is present in mainboards.
 However, if the stepping data requires to be updated, the mainboard BIOS must contain the Intel-defined BIOS update API, otherwise a complete BIOS upgrade is required from the mainboard vendor.